Home Calendar Departments Directory Gallery Documents History

 Under COVID-19 procedures, the BAR will contact you ahead of Grievance Day regarding the time at which your grievance will be heard.

 Join the Grievance Day conference call at your scheduled time by dialing toll free 1(866)899-4679, and enter access code 870205333#.
 Or, for video plus best audio, join via web at GoToMeeting.com.
 If you are confused about how to join, click here.

 Property tax for your property is based on the assessed value of your property and the tax rates per thousand dollars assessed value set for:

 The Town of Caroga Assessor determines the assessed value of your property.
 If you feel the assessed value is too high, you may contest that assessment.
 Procedures for contesting your assessment are on this New York State web page: Contest your assessment.

-The primary form for contesting your assessment is here.
-The instructions for that form are here.
+The primary form for contesting your assessment is Form RP-524.
+The instructions for that form are in RP-524-INS.

 Grievance Day has been scheduled by the Town of Caroga to be the second Wednesday after the fourth Tuesday in May under Town of Caroga Local Law #1 of 2017.
 This complex formula schedules Grievance Day in either May or June.
 The exact date for the next Grievance Day is shown in the calendar.

 Copyright © James McMartin Long 2017-2021